rouyng/airspotbot/README.md

 ### Limitations
-Please note that due to limitations of the ADS-B Exchange API, airspotbot is designed to only track spots within a 1, 5, 10, 25, 100 or 250 nautical mile radius of the latitude and longitude specified in the configuration file.
-In other words, you can't use one instance of airspotbot to track aircraft across the world. airspotbot is intended to monitor a specific area, such as an airport or city.
+airspotbot is intended to monitor a specific area, such as an airport or city.
+Due to limitations of the ADS-B Exchange API, airspotbot is can only track aircraft within a circle centered on the latitude and longitude specified in the configuration file.
+The radius of this circle must be between 1 and 250 nautical miles.

 airspotbot is only as good as the data it receives.
 While ADS-B Exchange is a great resource that provides a huge amount of unfiltered data, there are still gaps in coverage.
 There are also many military aircraft that cannot be tracked or identified using their transponders.
 See [the ADS-B Exchange FAQ](https://www.adsbexchange.com/faq/) for more details.